 FB and COMP - Inverting input and output of the error amplifier respectively.
-FB is connected to VDIFF through a resistor.
-A negative current, proportional to output current is present on the FB pin.
-A properly sized resistor between VDIFF and FB sets the load line (droop).
-The droop scale factor is set by the ratio of the ISEN resistors and the lower MOSFET R{DS(ON)}.
+FB can be connected to VDIFF through a resistor.
+A properly chosen resistor between VDIFF and FB can set the load line (droop), because the sensed current will flow out of FB pin.
+The droop scale factor is set by the ratio of the ISEN resistors and the inductor DCR or the dedicated current sense resistor.
 COMP is tied back to FB through an external R-C network to compensate the regulator.

-DAC and REF - The DAC output pin is the output of the precision internal DAC reference.
-The REF input pin is the positive input of the Error Amp.
-In typical applications, a $1k\Omega$, 1% resistor is used between DAC and REF to generate a precise offset voltage.
+DAC and REF - The DAC pin is the output of the precision internal DAC reference.
+The REF pin is the positive input of the Error Amp.
+In typical applications, a $1k\Omega$ , 1% resistor is used between DAC and REF to generate a precision offset voltage.
 This voltage is proportional to the offset current determined by the offset resistor from OFS to ground or VCC.
-A capacitor is used between REF and ground to smooth the voltage transition during Dynamic VID $^{\text{TM}}$ operations.
+A capacitor is used between REF and ground to smooth the voltage transition during Dynamic VIDTM operations.

-PWM1.
-PWM2.
-PWM3.
-PWM4.
-PWM5.
-PWM6 - Pulsewidth modulation outputs.
+PWM1, PWM2, PWM3, PWM4 - Pulse width modulation outputs.
 Connect these pins to the PWM input pins of the Intersil driver IC.
-The number of active channels is determined by the state of PWM3, PWM4, PWM5 and PWM 6.
+The number of active channels is determined by the state of PWM3 and PWM4.
 Tie PWM3 to VCC to configure for 2-phase operation.
 Tie PWM4 to VCC to configure for 3-phase operation.
-Tie PWM5 to VCC to configure for 4-phase operation.
-Tie PWM6 to VCC to configure for 5-phase operation.

-ISEN1+, ISEN1-; ISEN2+, ISEN2-; ISEN3+, ISEN3-; ISEN4+, ISEN4-; ISEN5+, ISEN5-; ISEN6+, ISEN6- - The ISEN+ and ISEN- pins are current sense inputs to individual differential amplifiers.
-The sensed current is used as a reference for channel balancing, protection, and regulation.
-Inactive channels should have their respective current sense inputs left open (for example, for 3-phase operation open ISEN4+).
+ISEN1+, ISEN1-; ISEN2+, ISEN2-; ISEN3+, ISEN3-; ISEN4+, ISEN4- - The ISEN+ and ISEN- pins are current sense inputs to individual differential amplifiers.
+The sensed current is used for channel current balancing, overcurrent protection, and droop regulation.
+Inactive channels should have their respective current sense inputs left open (for example, open ISEN4+ and ISEN4- for 3-phase operation).

 For DCR sensing, connect each ISEN- pin to the node between the RC sense elements.
-Tie the ISEN+ pin to the other end of the sense capacitor through a resistor, R{ISEN}.
+Tie the ISEN+ pin to the other end of the sense capacitor through a resistor, $R{\mbox{\scriptsize ISEN}}$ .
 The voltage across the sense capacitor is proportional to the inductor current.
-The sense current is proportional to the output current, and scaled by the DCR of the inductor and
+Therefore, the sense current is proportional to the inductor current, and scaled by the DCR of the inductor and $R{\mbox{\scriptsize ISEN}}$ .